-In our asset-building society, many parents and children begin their lives in an isolated nuclear family.
+In our asset-building society, a large number of parents and children begin their lives in an isolated nuclear family.
 Without the benefit of guidance, adequately equipped housing, or sufficient financial resources.
 Just at the time of their life when they would need it most.
 At the end of this ordeal, a golden retreat supposedly dangles before us, a dream far from materializing for everyone.
-Letting that many children start their lives in an inadequate environment and that many elders end up miserable and isolated is unacceptable.
+Letting that many children start their lives in an inadequate environment and that many elders end up miserable and isolated is not acceptable.